squidfunk/mkdocs-material/docs/getting-started.md

 ### CodeHilite (recommended)

-This extensions adds code highlighting to fenced code blocks.
+This extensions uses [Pygments][] (install with `pip install pygments`) to add code highlighting to fenced code blocks.
 It might not be the best code highlighter, but it works without JavaScript and on the server:

 ``` yaml
 markdown_extensions: